 It is not just about how hard you are willing to work, then.
 It is about something else.

 Having a big lift is only one part of the goal of strength training.
 We have other goals and expectations.
 Some of those goals and expectations are not explicitly stated.
-Enjoyment and enrichment may be one of those goals.
+Enjoyment and enrichment may be two of those goals.
 Would you agree that you do NOT expect your strength training to be a stroll through Dante's Inferno?
 You may expect hard work and you may even expect discomfort, but this does not mean that you expect there to be no short-term rewards!
 That training should have no rewards in itself, and can only be successful if your focus is solely on the specific performance goals, is a false dichotomy.
 You can have both a positive and rewarding experience while reaching your specific performance goals.